PiyushMishra318/slate/source/index.html.md

 >Logout

-You don't want your user to ever stop using your platform but if they want to access your services from public system you need to allow them to logout.
+You don't want your user to ever stop using your platform but if they want to access your services from a public system you need to allow them to logout.
 <br>
 <h3>Http request</h5>
 <p>`GET : http://52.77.255.121:3001/auth/logout`</p>